United States patent law: Novelty (§102)

 Section 102 of the patent act defines the "novelty" requirement.
 The novelty requirement prohibits patenting a technology that is already available to the public.
 Specifically, 35 U.S.C.
 102 states:

 For a technology to be "anticipated" (and therefore patent-ineligible) under 35 U.S.C.
 102, the prior art reference must teach every aspect of the claimed invention either explicitly or impliedly.
 "A claim is anticipated only if each and every element as set forth in the claim is found, either expressly or inherently described, in a single prior art reference."

-Verdegaal Bros. v.
-Union Oil Co. of California, 814 F.2d 628, 631 (Fed.
-Cir.
-1987).
+The issue of novelty often arises during patent examination, because of inadvertent and/or partial disclosures by inventors themselves prior to filing a patent application.
+Unlike the laws of most countries, the US patent law provides for a one-year grace period in cases of inventor's own prior disclosure.
+Another unique feature of the US patent practice is a provisional patent application, which allows an inventor to establish a priority and gives them a year to improve on their invention before filing a complete (i.e. non-provisional) patent application.

 Obviousness (§103)

 To be patentable, a technology must not only be "new" but also "non-obvious."
-A technology is obvious (and therefore ineligible for a patent) if a person of "ordinary skill" in the relevant field of technology, as of the filing date of the patent application, would have thought the technology was obvious.
-Put differently, an invention that would have been obvious to a person of ordinary skill at the time of the invention is not patentable.
+The US requirement for non-obviousness corresponds to the inventive step requirement in other countries.
+An "invention" is obvious (and therefore ineligible for a patent) if a person of "ordinary skill" in the relevant field of technology would have thought the technology was obvious, on the filing date of the patent application.
+Legislatively the requirement for non-obviousness was established in the Patent Act of 1952.
 Specifically, 35 U.S.C.
 103 states:

 The non-obviousness requirement does not demand that the prior art be identical to the claimed invention.
-It is enough that the prior art can somehow be modified in order to teach the claimed technology.
-So long as the modification of the prior art (or combination of several prior art references) would have been obvious to a person of ordinary skill in the art (PHOSITA) at the time the application was filed, the applied-for technology will be considered obvious and therefore patent-ineligible under 35 U.S.C. §103.
+It is enough that the prior art can somehow be modified (or combined) in order to teach the claimed technology.
+So long as the modification of the prior art (or combination of several prior art references) would have been obvious to a person having ordinary skill in the art (PHOSITA) at the time the application was filed, the applied-for technology will be considered obvious and therefore patent-ineligible under 35 U.S.C. §103.